 - keep it short and sharp

 - include contact details and ensure your spokesperson is available

-- provide photos where relevant (make sure you have permission and credit appropriately)
+- provide photos and video content where relevant (make sure you have permission and credit appropriately)

 - always get someone else to review your release for accuracy and typos and do one last check yourself before sending it out.